elifesciences-publications/biorxiv_countries/paper/reproduce.md

 ```

 #### Figure 4b: Publication rate and total preprints
-Uses data from \*tc, plus country-level publication data *for preprints last updated prior to 2019*.
+Uses data from Figure 4a, plus country-level publication data *for preprints last updated prior to 2019*.
 Data available in **Supplementary Table 5** from this query:

 ```sql
 SELECT totalpre2019.country, totalpre2019.preprints AS total, COALESCE(publishedpre2019.preprints,0) AS published